tyage/slack-patron/README.md

 ## Development

-If you are developer, you should build js, css as below.
+If you are developer, you can build js, css as below.

 ### Watch js and css src